Taylor Swift’s Top 10 Songs For Healing

 But once she did, I mean, WOW.
 This song is like a therapy session incarnate.
 She even references someone going to therapy with the line “pouring out my heart to a stranger, but I didn’t pour the whiskey.”

-The theme of this song is so important for our own healing.
-And also if we want to support others who are on their own healing journeys.
+The theme of this song is so important for your own healing.
+And also if you want to support others who are on their own healing journeys.

-Because it acknowledges that most of us are doing the best that we can with the knowledge that we have.
+Because it acknowledges that you are likely doing the best that you can with the knowledge that you have.
 And that even if it seems like someone is doing the bare minimum, or even if you yourself feel like you aren’t doing enough, the likelihood is that you are trying.

 So if you’re feeling depressed, and all you do is get out of bed for 5 minutes to take a shower, at least you’re trying.